 Dr. Jason P. Brinton is committed to patient excellence and treating each person like family.
 His practice philosophy has always been to select the best procedure for each patient rather than guide patients into the path of a single refractive procedure.

 He serves as an Associate Faculty Member in Refractive Surgery for Faculty of 1000, a global peer review publisher that assesses the impact of scientific papers in the literature.
-Dr. Brinton has been an investigator in nine U.S. Food and Drug Administration clinical trials, is an editorial board member for Ocular Surgery News, and sat for a term on the governing board of the New England Journal of Medicine, the only living ophthalmologist to do so.
+Dr. Brinton has been an investigator or sub-invesigator on eleven U.S. Food and Drug Administration (FDA) clinical trials, is an editorial board member for Ocular Surgery News, and sat for a term on the governing board of the New England Journal of Medicine.

 Meet my family, the biggest part of my life.

 Jami and I met during medical school.
-We recently celebrated nine years of marriage and welcomed Thomas, our fourth child, to our family.
 Prior to being a mom, Jami was a TV news anchor/reporter in Iowa City and Kansas City and co-chaired the initial campaign that elected Utah Governor Jon M. Huntsman, Jr. She traded in her microphone and high heels for a stroller and bag of soccer balls as we welcomed four children into our home: Jackson, Kate, Alexa, and Thomas.

-Meet Jackson, our 7-year-old who loves to ski, swim, and play soccer with his friends.
-When he grows up he wants to be a paleontologist and specialize in digging for dinosaur bones.
+Meet Jackson, our 9-year-old who loves to ski, swim, and play soccer with his friends.
+When he grows up he wants to be a paleontologist so he can dig for dinosaur bones.

-Here is our 6-year-old daughter, Kate.
-She enjoys wakeboarding, art class, reading, swimming, and anything involving science.
-Her dream is to be like her Papa.
+Our 7-year-old daughter, Kate, enjoys wakeboarding, art class, reading, swimming, and anything involving science.
+Her dream is to be like her papa.

-Meet Thomas, our 9-month old son.
-He recently discovered how to crawl and stand-up which has made our busy household a bit more crazy.
+Thomas, our toddler, has made our busy household a bit more crazy.
 He loves to laugh and talk and is easily the center of attention wherever we go.